ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 files `README`, `NEWS` and `INSTALL` are standard file names for human-readable text files.
 These are often useful to read when trying to understand what the software is about and how to install it.
-If there is an `INSTALL` file, as here, it most likely contain instructions on how to install the software.
+If there is an `INSTALL` file, as here, it most likely contains instructions on how to install the software.
 In our case, [`INSTALL`](https://github.com/samtools/samtools/blob/84dfab2520661ee09f96fcbdc62f31f33be70478/INSTALL#L66) contains a section: